esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 20-hiago removes all letters c and c from input
+File 21-reverse reverse its input